sohhamm/reactjs.org/beta/src/pages/learn/thinking-in-effects.md

 <DeepDive title="What kind of values can be dependencies?">

 Only values that participate in the rendering data flow--and therefore could change over time--are dependencies.
-This includes every value that's defined **directly inside the component**, such as props props, state, and any other variable that's directly inside the component and is used by the Effect:
+This includes every value that's defined **directly inside the component**, such as props, state, context, and other variables that are directly inside the component and are used by the Effect:

 ```js
 // 🔴 Variables outside the component can't be dependencies